-- Assure that discriminatory job orders will not be accepted, except where the stated requirement is a bona fide occupational qualification (BFOQ).
+- Assure that discriminatory job postings will not be accepted, except where the stated requirement is a bona fide occupational qualification (BFOQ).

 - Assure that employers’ valid affirmative action requests will be accepted and a significant number of qualified applicants from the target group(s) will be included to enable the employer to meet its affirmative action obligations.